nealie/wibble/README.md

 2. Within the scope Object.
 3. In global.

-When an Object is found, it will be called.
+When an Object is found, if it is callable it will be called, otherwise it's appended to the stack.